What is cystitis?

 This scenario occurs about 20% of the time.
 When it happens, it is important that more tests be performed so that a diagnosis can be achieved.

 An ultrasound examination is extremely useful in evaluating the bladder.
 This technique uses sound waves to visualize stones as well as some tumors and polyps.
 It may also identify other abnormalities of the bladder wall, including wall thickening.
-It can often be performed without sedation or anesthesia.
+It can often be done without sedation or anesthesia.

 How is cystitis treated?